ziapeltagames/six-winters/docs/RULES.md

 On each resource pool are numbered **resource action slots** from 0 to 6.
 These are used by characters to retrieve resource dice from each pool using the [**create asset**](#create-asset) action as well as to trade resources using the [**trade**](#trade) action.

-### Resource Bonus
+### Resource Mastery Bonus

-When Red Bank's progress track for a resource is at or beyond the '+' symbol on the resource track, players gain the mechanical benefit for described in the resource box.
-These are further clarified in the [**resource bonuses**](#resource-bonuses) section.
+When Red Bank's progress track for a resource is at or beyond the **+** symbol on the resource track, Red Bank has mastery in that resource, and players gain the mechanical benefit described in the resource box.
+These bonuses are further clarified in the [**resource bonuses**](#resource-bonuses) section.

 ### Wheel of Seasons